The Beano: Post-war changes (1945–1988)

 December 1945 marked a milestone: issue 272 became the first Beano issue to sell over a million copies.
 The end of the war also ushered in a new era for the comic, debuting superhero Jack Flash, the debut of Biffo the Bear as new cover star and a new generation of trouble-making kids: Dennis the Menace, Minnie the Minx, The Bash Street Kids, and Roger the Dodger.
 DC Thomson also introduced new comic magazines like The Beezer and The Topper that a few Beano artists also created characters and stories for.

 After the war saw a drift away from text stories and adventure comics, with the last text story published in 1955; adventure comics lasted longer with 1975 being the last year to feature them as General Jumbo's eighth series drew to a close in issue 1734.

 George Moonie resigned as editor-in-chief in 1959 to develop comics for girls.
 Sub-editor of The Beezer Harry Cramond succeeded Moonie until retiring in 1984, described as the most influential editor in The Beano's history.
 He oversaw new merchandising, high sales, and the thousandth and two thousandth issues.
-Behind the scenes of the magazine became humanised throughout the years as DC Thomson's Beano offices featured on documentary television and Cramond's successor Euan Kerr guest-starred on television for the magazine's 50th anniversary.
+DC Thomson's Beano offices featured on documentary television and Cramond's successor Euan Kerr guest-starred on television for the magazine's 50th anniversary.

 Move to full colour (1988–present)

 The Beano began to advertise outside of DC Thomson's products in 1988 in order to keep both it and The Dandy "pocket money" cheap, beginning with issue 2407.
 Issue 2674 in 1993 was the first issue to feature every page in colour.

 A notable revamp was the 50th birthday issue, which had an abnormally larger page count with more coloured sections and printed on wider sheets.
 A decade later, issues gained eight extra pages with computer-based art.
 In the 21st century, there were seven changes within a five-year span: logo updates, fonts assigned for certain design roles, and the magazine started using glossy paper.

-In the 2010s (and as of 2020), the day the comic was released was changed to Wednesday.
+From issue 3442 in 2008 (and as of 2020), the day the comic was released was changed to Wednesday.

 Outside of the magazine, Beano's brand expanded into a multimedia franchise.
 Theme park tie-ins, a website, spin-off magazines, and animated television programmes starring the popular comic characters (several for Dennis the Menace) became common, keeping The Beano in popular culture.
-The turn of the millennium began a sales decline and led to friendly rival The Dandy to discontinue in 2012.
+The turn of the millennium began a sales decline and led to friendly rival The Dandy being discontinued in 2012.
 Eventually, The Beano recovered after the creation of its magazine subscription service, which also shipped internationally.